 ‘The superior doctor treats when there is no disease.’

 Everyone exhibits some pattern of disharmony even if they do not feel ill or have not been diagnosed with a syndrome or disease.
 Chinese medicine has evolved systematic methods of diagnosis and treatment that tailor to an individual’s subtle patterns of imbalance.
 Prevention, or ‘Zhi Wei Bing’, is a significant part of the methodology of oriental medicine.
 With concern for treating the underlying root of all imbalances, acupuncture and Chinese herbs can strengthen the responses the body and mind have to disease and stress factors.
 By nourishing the body at its root level, and by addressing energetic patterns, the environment where illnesses can stem from and develop significantly is diminished.
 Chinese medicine also restores health once the person has become ill.
-Chinese medicine is a comprehensive medicine that is 4,000 years old with a 2,500 year written tradition.
-It is the most sophisticated holistic medicine available and offers safe preventive care and long term management of complex conditions.
-Chinese medicine has been widely used for centuries as a primary health care measure and is just as valuable to us in the modern world we live in.
+Chinese medicine is a comprehensive medicine that is 4,000 years old with a 2,500-year written tradition.
+It is the most sophisticated holistic medicine available and offers safe preventive care and long-term management of complex conditions.
+Chinese medicine has been widely used for centuries as a primary healthcare measure and is just as valuable to us in the modern world we live in.

 Effects you can anticipate from regular acupuncture and

 Chinese herbal formulations specified to your needs

 Greater Capacity for Self-Healing • Healthy Immune System • Higher Energy Levels • Improved Focus and Concentration • Calmer, Relaxed State of Well-Being • Enhanced Motivation and Creativity • Vitality • Longevity • Balanced Sexual Energy • Improved Vital Functions

 Thank You for Referring Your Loved Ones & Friends

 to Experience the Benefits of Oriental Medicine